All Products

 Important

-• Before performing the shrink transaction logs operation, please check the log reuse wait status of the database.
+• Before you shrink the transaction log, check the log reuse wait status of the database.

-• When the status is NOTHING, you can attempt to shrink, but the shrink size depends on the reusable VLF size at the end of the transaction log.
-If active transactions prevent the end VLF status from being set to reusable, you may need to perform another log backup and wait for the current active transactions to complete before rechecking the reuse wait status until the status is NOTHING.
+• If the status is NOTHING, you can shrink the log.
+The shrinkable size depends on the size of the reusable virtual log file (VLF) at the end of the transaction log.
+If an active transaction prevents the VLF at the end of the log from being set to reusable, you may need to perform another log backup.
+Then, wait for the active transaction to complete and check the reuse wait status again until the status becomes NOTHING.

-You can go to the Database Management > View Details page to check the log file reuse status (log_reuse_wait_desc).
+You can go to the Database Management > View Details page to view the log file reuse status (log_reuse_wait_desc).

 1. Go to the Instances page.
 In the top navigation bar, select the region in which the RDS instance resides.
 Then, find the RDS instance and click the ID of the instance.